vipyadav/EmailManager/README.md

 # EmailManager

-It is a WPF Application which uses Pop3 and Imap protocol to downloand emails from your inbox.
+It is a WPF Application which uses Pop3 and Imap protocol to download emails from your inbox.

 In this repo, We have used following technical topics.
   - Factory Design Pattern